shanebreckon/dogparksnz/DEVELOPMENT.md

 2. **Running the Application**
    - Start the Flask server: `python app.py`
    - Access the application at `http://localhost:5000`

-3. **Making Changes**
-   - Create a new branch for your feature/fix
-   - Make your changes
+   - Make changes to the code
+   - Refresh the browser to see changes

+3. **Working with Map Features**
+   - Modify `map.js` for map-related functionality
-   - Test your changes locally
+   - Update `style.css` for styling changes
-   - Commit with clear messages

-### Database Management

-1. **Local SQLite Database**
+   - Use the browser console for debugging

+4. **Database Operations**
-   - The application uses SQLite by default for development
+   - Use SQLite for development
-   - The database file is created automatically on first run
-   - Use SQLite Viewer extension to inspect the database
+   - Access the database using SQLite Viewer extension

-2. **PostgreSQL for Production**
-   - Configure PostgreSQL connection in `.env` file
-   - Install PostGIS extension for spatial data
+   - Test database migrations locally before deployment

 ### Testing

 1. **Manual Testing**
-   - Test all features after making changes
+   - Test map functionality across different zoom levels
-   - Verify that drawings can be created, viewed, edited, and deleted
+   - Verify that clustering works correctly
-   - Check that the map and drawing tools work correctly
+   - Check that non-point geometries show/hide appropriately
+   - Test the Back to Map button functionality

-2. **Automated Testing**
+2. **Browser Compatibility**
-   - Run tests with `pytest`
-   - Add new tests for new features
+   - Test in Chrome, Firefox, Safari, and Edge
+   - Verify mobile responsiveness
+   - Check touch interactions for mobile devices

-## Deployment
+### Deployment
 ### GitHub to Azure Deployment

 1. **Prerequisites**